pcrowley/PNA/README.md

  - `monitors/` contains existing real-time monitors
    - `pna_lipmon.c` is a local IP monitor (tracks stats on local IPs)
    - `pna_conmon.c` is a connection monitor (tracks per-connection stats)
+ - `service/` contains configuration and start/stop scripts
- - `service/pna` is the script to start, stop, load, or unload any PNA software
+   - `pna` is the script to start, stop, load, or unload any PNA software
+   - `config` MUST be created.
+Included is an example configuration and a "best guess" dynamic configuration (can be symlinked)
  - `user/` has the user-space software
    - `user_monitor.c` interacts with the session tables to export them to a log file